South Australian Consolidated Acts

 (9) A person must not drive on a road a motor vehicle in respect of which a permit under this section is in force unless the permit is carried in the vehicle in accordance with the regulations.

-(10) If a condition of a permit under subsection (1) is contravened the Registrar may, by notice in writing served personally or by post on the holder of the permit, revoke the permit.
+(10) If a condition of a permit under subsection (1) is contravened the Registrar may, by notice given to the holder of the permit in a manner and form determined by the Minister, revoke the permit.

 (11) A person who contravenes a condition of a permit under subsection (1) is guilty of an offence.